Lithuania's Strongest Man

 Zydrunas Savickas, the 17 times champion.

 Lithuania's Strongest Man is an annual strongman contest held in Lithuania and features exclusively Lithuanian strength athletes.
 It is a multi event competition that tests competitors in a number of different events and the cumulative total of all the events determine who the winner is.

-The competition has been held for 36 consecutive years and has produced 13 champions.
+The competition has been held for 38 consecutive years and has produced 13 champions.
 Zydrunas Savickas has won the title a record 17 times including 10 consecutive years from 2004 to 2013.
-Raimundas Zenkevicius has won the title 4 times.
+Raimundas Zelenkevicius has won the title 4 times.